functionland/fx-files/README.md

 [![Build Status](https://dev.azure.com/Functionland/FxLand/_apis/build/status/File%20Manager%20Android?branchName=main)](https://dev.azure.com/Functionland/FxLand/_build/latest?definitionId=1&branchName=main)

-# About Fx Files
+# About FxFiles
 Want to own your files, literally?
 This is something won't happen ever on traditional cloud services.
-But from now on, it definitely happens at a glance with "Fx Files".
+But from now on, it definitely happens at a glance with "FxFiles".
 It is a file manager which stores everything on FULA blockchain network of Bloxes.

 # How to install from stores
-The Fx Files v0.6 is now available on Android and Windows stores. iOS and macOS will be released soon.
+The FxFiles v0.6 is now available on Android and Windows stores. iOS and macOS will be released soon.

 <a href="https://play.google.com/store/apps/details?id=land.fx.files"><img style="height:50px" src="https://github.com/functionland/fx-files/blob/main/docs/images/badge-play-store.png"/></a>
 <a href="https://apps.microsoft.com/store/detail/fx-files/9NXL9KB8FBQQ?hl=en-us&gl=us"><img style="height:50px" src="https://github.com/functionland/fx-files/blob/main/docs/images/badge-windows-store.svg"/></a>